hopsoft/universalid/docs/use_cases.md

 ## Use Cases

+> [!NOTE]
+> The following use-cases demonstrate the versatility and power of Universal ID in various application and business scenarios.

 Consider some of these use-cases to jump start your imagination and creativity.

-> [!NOTE]
-> These use cases demonstrate the versatility and power of Universal ID in various application and business scenarios.
-> As you can see, Universal ID supports creative solutions that will help you improve efficiency, reliability, and even the end-user experience.

 - **State Management for Web Applications**:
   Facilitate seamless user experiences in web applications by preserving and transferring UI states, even across different sessions.